 Should I wear a mask to the TSA checkpoint?

-Yes, you should wear a face mask throughout your travel experience.
+Yes, you are required to wear a face mask throughout your travel experience.
 You will be asked to adjust your mask for ID verification or if it alarms the security screening equipment.
-If you don’t have a face mask and you require a pat down, a TSA officer will offer one to you.
+If you don’t have a face mask a TSA officer will offer one to you, if supplies allow.